PG2 Admission and Application Criteria

-- The individual has shown sufficient knowledge based on grade point average and USMLE/COMLEX scores to be able to function at the level of a PG-2 in this program.
+- The individual has shown sufficient knowledge based on clinical grades and USMLE/COMLEX pass rates to be able to function at the level of a PG2 in this program.

 - The individual has consistently had positive comments and no serious negative comments regarding their professional, ethic, and work habit skills.

-- The individual has had training in an institution that we recognize as having produced graduates that are able to function at a level of a resident in our training program.
-This would include the individual having sufficient knowledge of language and interpersonal skills as well as cognitive, technical, attitudinal, and professional skills to be able to learn radiologic interpretation and perform image-guided intervention.
+- The individual has had training in an institution where the individual has developed sufficient knowledge of language and interpersonal skills as well as cognitive, technical, attitudinal, and professional skills to be able to learn radiologic interpretation and perform image-guided intervention.